-In a series of articles, Marcel den Dikken has argued that C0 is not a phase head (den Dikken 2009; 2017).
-He assesses the evidence in the literature for intermediate Spec,CP movement and argues that whenever Spec,CP is implicated in a movement dependency, an alternative analysis exists where such a position is not targeted.40 While we concur with den Dikken that the evidence for intermediate Spec,CP movement is occasionally problematic, proposing that C0 is not a phase head will fail to account for the K'ichean adjunct extraction phenomenon.
-This in itself casts doubt on the feasibility of a conception of phase heads that excludes C0.
-The crucial examples which adjudicate between den Dikken's proposal (C0 is not a phase head) and the one advocated for in this article (C0 is crucially a phase head) involve long-distance movement, once again.
+It has recently been argued in den Dikken 2009 and 2017 that C^0 is not a phase head.
+The author assesses the evidence in the literature for intermediate Spec,CP movement and argues that whenever Spec,CP is implicated in a movement dependency, an alternative analysis exists where such a position is not targeted.
+While we concur with den Dikken that the evidence for intermediate Spec,CP movement is sometimes problematic, proposing that C^0 is not a phase head will fail to account for the K'ichean adjunct extraction phenomenon.
+This in itself casts doubt on the feasibility of a conception of phase heads that excludes C^0 .
+The crucial examples which adjudicate between den Dikken's proposal (C^0 is not a phase head) and the one advocated for in this article (C^0 is crucially a phase head) involve long-distance movement, once again.